Gh0stAn0n/alerter/README.md

 fire - set a firewall rules against all attackers ips.

-reset - reset all data related to the previous honeypot sessions.
+erase - erase all data related to the previous honeypot sessions.

 ### Script Usage